NxPKG/khulnasoft-docs/content/cloudflare-one/insights/logs/users.md

 Selecting the View button for any user will show you details for that user, such as:

 - Their user details
-- Devices they have connected to Cloudflare Zero Trust
+- Devices they have connected to Khulnasoft Zero Trust
 - Their recent logins

 Select **View all activity** to see a full list of the user’s login events.